Judy and Eliot Steinberg Scholarship - Up to $25,000 annually for 4 years

 - Complete the Financial Information Application Supplement

-- Provide two one-page letters of recommendation from a teacher, guidance counselor, coach, activity advisor, employer, parent or guardian that address why this student should be chosen for this scholarship
+- Provide 2 one-page letters of recommendation from a teacher, guidance counselor, coach, activity advisor, employer, parent or guardian that address why this student should be chosen for this scholarship

-- Complete the FAFSA form (Free Application for Federal Student Aid) and provide copy of the Student Aid Report (SAR) reporting EFC (Estimated Financial Contribution) and provide a copy of the report.
+- Complete the FAFSA form (Free Application for Federal Student Aid) and provide a copy of the Student Aid Report (SAR) displaying Expected Family Contribution (EFC).

 - DACA/Undocumented students, please complete the NJFAMS (New Jersey Financial Aid Management System) form via hesaa.org and provide a copy of the report.